gsidhu/buzee-tauri/logbook.md

 # Logbook

+- File search also works.
+Amaze.
+- Quicklook is opened in a new thread so that it doesn't block the main process.
+- Recent documents load on the front-end perfectly.
+- Figured out how to get results from the DB JOINing metadata with document table.
+Defined a new struct (`DocumentResponseModel`) for the results.
 - Added command for detecting OS and sending it to the frontend.
 - Onboarding works.
 Time to fix search now.
 - Indexing metadata takes UNDER FIVE SECONDS because I removed my dumbass mistake from the for-loop.